tourmaline-sunangel-elago-1600

 Tourmaline Sunangel

-Habitat: The Tourmaline Sunangel is found in the Andean regions of Colombia and Ecuador.
-It inhabits montane forests and cloud forests at elevations between 1,500 and 3,200 m.
+Habitat: The Tourmaline Sunangel is found in the Andean regions.
+It inhabits montane forests and cloud forests at elevations between 2000 to 3400 m.
 Prefers areas with dense vegetation, such as forest edges, clearings, and shrubby areas within its altitudinal range.

 Behavior: Primarily nectarivorous, feeding on a variety of flowering plants.
 It also consumes small insects and spiders for protein.
 Males are known to be territorial, often defending feeding territories aggressively against intruders, including other hummingbirds.
 Exhibits the rapid and agile flight associated with hummingbirds, capable of hovering in place while feeding.

-Breeding: The Tourmaline Sunangel builds small cup-shaped nests out of plant fibers and moss, typically placed on a branch or in a sheltered location.
+Breeding: The Tourmaline Sunangel builds small cup-shaped nests out of plant fibers and moss that are placed on a branch or in a sheltered location.
 Females lay two white eggs per clutch and are solely responsible for incubation and feeding the chicks.
 The breeding season varies by region but generally aligns with periods of increased flower availability.

-Conservation Status: As of the last assessment, the Tourmaline Sunangel is listed as Least Concern by the IUCN.
+Conservation Status: The Tourmaline Sunangel is listed as Least Concern by the IUCN.

 MALE